 Australia has supported education reform in Indonesia for many years through our development partnership.
 The INOVASI program is Australia’s flagship basic education investment in Indonesia.
 INOVASI works at the national level on policy, curriculum and capacity building and at the local level in several provinces.
 INOVASI supports the Prabowo administration’s priority to provide equal access to quality basic education.

-The BRIDGE Program (Building Relationships through Intercultural Dialogue and Growing Engagement) uses technology to build links between Australia and Indonesian teachers and students.
+The BRIDGE Program (Building Relationships through Intercultural Dialogue and Growing Engagement) uses technology to build links between Australian and Indonesian teachers and students.
 The project has established 200 school partnerships and has involved 800 Australian and Indonesian teachers.

 People connections